 IN PRAISE OF THE ELDERLY

 We're very vain.
 We want to live, but we don't want to age or look old.
-What should we do?
-Since living and aging are inseparable, and old age is inevitable, we should celebrate, not segregate, the elderly.
-Wizened but wise, the elderly teach us that senescence isn't convalescence or obsolescence, but the very essence of our soul's solitary sojourn in space, time, and fate.
+But living and aging are inseparable, and old age is inevitable.
+So let's celebrate, not segregate, the elderly.
+Wizened but wise, the elderly teach us that life is finite but souls are infinite, and that senescence isn't convalescence or obsolescence, but the very essence of our soul's solo sojourn in space, time, and fate.

 IN PRAISE OF THE LAITY